Basic tasks in OneNote Online

 On the left side of the screen, over the column of section tabs, choose Add Section.

 In the Section Name dialog box, type a meaningful description for the new section, and press OK.

 Save your notes

 OneNote Online doesn’t have a Save button.
-That’s because you never have to save your work in OneNote like you do in other programs.
+That’s because you never have to save your work in OneNote.

-As you work in your notebooks, OneNote Online automatically saves everything for you — no matter how small or large the changes you’ve made.
+As you work in your notebooks, OneNote Online automatically saves everything for you — no matter how small or large the changes.
 This frees your mind to let you think about your projects, thoughts, and ideas instead of thinking about your computer files.